BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1-lab-overview/SAI_general_policies.rst

 ----------
 Users are responsible for ensuring compliance with all applicable NYUAD policies, including those set by the **Institutional Animal Care and Use Committee** (IACUC), the **Institutional Biosafety Committee** (IBC), the **Controlled Substance Program,** and the
-**Radiation Safety Program**.
+**Radiation or Laser Safety Program**.
 Prior to conducting any imaging procedures, users must provide the core staff with a copy of their approved IACUC protocol, and if applicable, an approved Institutional Biosafety Committee (IBC) protocol.
 For additional details, please refer to the section :ref:`required-documentation`.